aws-challenge/2020/README.md

-# The AWS Solutions Architect / Developer Challenge for Data Engineers
+## The AWS Developer Challenge for Data Engineers
 ### Instructions

 > In general feel free to expand / change the challenge in any way you like, just explain your solution and decision making, any concerns around it or limitations etc.